Angelo Kourkafas,CFA

 The bottom line

-While headlines around the U.S. dollar may raise questions or concerns for investors, we continue to see no credible threat to its leadership position globally.
-The dollar’s value may fluctuate relative to other currencies, driven by factors such as central bank interest rate policy, inflation regime and economic growth.
-But these are within the norm of financial market volatility.
+While headlines around the U.S. dollar may raise questions or concerns for investors, we don’t see a credible threat to its leadership position globally.
+The dollar’s value may fluctuate relative to those of other currencies, driven by factors such as central bank interest rate policy, inflation regime and economic growth.
+But these are within the normal range of financial market volatility.

 Action for investors

-We would not recommend any portfolio shifts based on fears around the U.S. dollar.
-But we continue to recommend investors consider diversifying their portfolios with exposure to markets and currencies outside the U.S. This includes international equities and bonds, and sectors with global exposure such as industrials and energy.
-All of these could provide diversification to U.S. dollar exposure.
+We would not recommend any portfolio shifts based on fears about the U.S. dollar.
+But we continue to recommend investors consider diversifying their portfolios with exposure to markets and currencies outside the U.S. In our view, including exposure to international stocks and bonds can help broaden investor opportunity and manage risk.

 Historically, international equities tend to perform well when the dollar is weaker against other currencies.
-Conversely, U.S. investments typically outperform when the dollar is stronger, as the chart below illustrates.
+Conversely, U.S. investments typically outperform when the dollar is stronger, as the following chart illustrates.
+The U.S. dollar has weakened in three of the four years that international stocks have outperformed U.S. stocks since 2010, with 2022 being the only year in which international stocks outperformed despite a stronger U.S. dollar.

-We recommend you work with your financial advisor to help ensure your portfolio is adequately diversified across markets and currencies, according to your personal financial goals and risk preference.
+We recommend you work with your financial advisor to help ensure your portfolio is adequately diversified across markets and currencies, according to your personal financial goals and risk tolerance.

 The dollar and international stock performance

-This is for informational purposes only and should not be interpreted as specific investment advice.
+This report is provided for informational purposes only.
+This report is not directed toward any specific investor or potential investor and should not be interpreted as a specific recommendation or investment advice.
 Investors should make investment decisions based on their unique investment objectives and financial situation.
 While the information is believed to be accurate, it is not guaranteed and is subject to change without notice.